sananthonio/SyriaTel-Churn-Prediction/README.md

 we used the logistic model,random forest and decision trees.The modeling process involved optimizing performance through hyperparameter tuning to identify the best-performing model.

 # Evaluation
-- from the difrent model i used that is logistic regretion,decision tree  and random forest model i found that  the best model was  random forest model with roc score:86%
+- from the different model i used that is logistic regretion,decision tree  and random forest model i found that  the best model was  random forest model with roc score:86%

 # conclusion
 ## Recommendations